 Syntactic conversion of CAC was more demanding than the morphological one.
 In a pilot study, (Ribarov et al., 2006) attempt to answer a question whether an automatic transformation of the CAC annotation into the PDT format (and subsequent manual corrections) is more effective than to leave the CAC annotation aside and process the CAC's texts by a statistical parser instead (again, with subsequent manual correction).
 In the end, the latter variant was selected (with regrets).
 No distinction in strategy of written and spoken texts annotation transformation was made.
-However, spoken texts were eventually excluded from the CAC 2.0 (Figure 1).
+However, syntactic annotation of spoken texts was eventually excluded from the CAC 2.0 (see the missing vertical lines in the spoken part of the CAC 2.0 area in Figure 1).
 Reasons for this are explained in detail in the following two sections.